0xshiku/top-rating/README.md

 This project aims to demonstrate top scoring repositories from a csv included in the project.

-The have an idea of the csv representation here's an example:
+To have an idea of the csv representation here's an example:

 | Field        | Description                                                  |
 | ------------ | ------------------------------------------------------------ |